-Template The body of the article added by the template.
+Template The body of the email sent to the users.

-Attachments It is possible to add one or more attachments to this template.
+Attachments It is possible to add one ore more attachments to this template.
 Attachments can be added in the Attachments screen.

-Validity Set the validity of this resource.
+Validity \ Set the validity of this resource.
 Each resource can be used in OTRS only, if this field is set to valid.
 Setting this field to invalid or invalid-temporarily will disable the use of the resource.